Update Summer of 2020

 What’s Free at the Saint Louis Science Center?

 - Admission to the Science Center is FREE.

 - Parking at the Forest Park entrance is FREE.

 - Main gallery exhibits are FREE

 - Science demonstrations are FREE

 Yes, there are tickets to buy if you want to see a movie in the OmniMax Theater or visit whatever special traveling exhibit is currently on display.
-There’s also a charge for the Planetarium star show and the Discovery Room for little kids and the flight simulators for big kids.
+There’s also a charge for the Planetarium star show, the Discovery Room for little kids and the flight simulators for big kids.
 Other costs you could run into (or try to avoid) is the Build-a-Bear store, the gift shop full of science toys and the café.
 There’s also toy tractors to ride (for a fee) at the outdoor GROW exhibit.

 That might sound like a lot, but seriously, most of the exhibits–and tons of hands-on-activities–are free.
 You can spend hours at the Science Center without spending a dime.

 The free lot is inside Forest Park at the Planetarium, at Clayton Ave and Faulkner Drive.
 This is the oldest part of the Science Center–the original building–and is connected to the new building by a tunnel and skywalk across Hwy 40/64.
 You can only access the tunnel from inside the Planetarium.